-Liz is a board member of the Municipal Securities Rulemaking Board (MSRB- the primary regulator for the $4 trillion municipal securities market), and of the University of Maryland Medical System (UMMS – a $4.5 billion regional nonprofit healthcare system in the mid-Atlantic).
+Liz is a board member of the Municipal Securities Rulemaking Board (MSRB- the primary regulator for the $4 trillion municipal securities market).

 She holds an MBA from NYU’s Stern School of Business, a BS from Georgetown University, and a Certificate in Healthcare Management from NYU’s School of Professional Studies.